-Two of our keen Key Stage 3 linguists have entered Oxford University’s Anthea Bell Translation competition, which this year focusses on translation of poetry.
+Two of our keen Key Stage 3 linguists entered Oxford University’s Anthea Bell Translation competition, which this year focusses on translation of poetry.
 Translators are encouraged to be creative with their English to maintain the rhyme and rhythm of the original piece.
-Congratulations to Alexandra (Year 7 German) and Lillith (Year 8 French) who have been sent off as our school entries to the regional competition.
+Congratulations to Alexandra (Year 7 German) and Lillith (Year 8 French) who sent off as our school entries to the regional competition.

 Wind and weather – Rhymed